jyu76/R-Coding-Camp/README.md

 # R-Coding-Camp
-A one-week advanced R programming camp for middle school students.
+A R programming camp for Teens.